funnylookinhat/purgatory/README.md

 purgatory
 =========

-Where things to go wait.
+Where objects to go wait.

+**Purgatory is a platform agnostic object store library.**
+You can build your fancy whatever.js.it.er with support for image uploads and delivery via local storage, and convert it to infinitely scalable cloud storage by simply changing the credentials provided.

 ## Basic Usage